 Once satisfactory implementation of the technical resolution has been verified for each licensee, the associated NRC Bulletin should be closed.
 The staff should update the Reactor Oversight Process to provide periodic oversight of industry's implementation of the OPC initiative.

-The staff has written this TI for inspectors to verify licensees have appropriately implemented the technical resolution of OPC design vulnerability as discussed in their industry initiative document at each operating reactor unit.
-A TI inspection was chosen as verification of implementation would closely resemble a plant modification inspection.
+The staff has written this TI for inspectors to verify that licensees have appropriately implemented the technical resolution of OPC design vulnerability as discussed in their industry initiative document at each operating reactor unit.
+A TI inspection was chosen as verification of implementation as it would closely resemble a plant modification inspection.

 Four nuclear power plants (River Bend, Palo Verde, Byron, and St. Lucie) were selected as an initial set of plants with four distinct designs (OPC detection and protection schemes) to assess the adequacy of the designs using TI 2515/194, Revision 0.
 The results of the inspections are documented in inspection reports 05000458/2018010 (ML18085B197); 05000528/2018010, 05000529/2018010, and 05000530/2018010 (ML18103A157); 05000454/2018011 and 05000455/2018011 (ML18138A136); and 05000335/2018002) and 05000389/2018002 (ML18208A328).
-The inspection team consisted of inspectors from each region and a member of the Electrical Engineering Branch () staff from headquarters.
-The regional inspectors completed Section 03.01 of TI 2515/194, Rev. 0 and the staff gathered information in accordance with Section 03.02 of TI 2515/194, Rev. 0.
-The staff generated an assessment of the inspection results from implementation of the TI dated October 31, 2017 (Rev. 0) to document whether licensees identified OPC vulnerabilities using one of the four OPC designs and implemented the OPIS consistent with the NEI OPC VII.
+The inspection team consisted of inspectors from each region and a member of the Electrical Engineering Branch (EEEB) staff from headquarters.
+The regional inspectors completed Section 03.01 of TI 2515/194, Rev. 0 and the EEEB staff gathered information in accordance with Section 03.02 of TI 2515/194, Rev. 0.
+The EEEB staff generated an assessment of the inspection results from implementation of the TI dated October 31, 2017, (Rev. 0) to document whether licensees identified OPC vulnerabilities using one of the four OPC designs and implemented the OPIS consistent with the NEI OPC VII.
 A summary of the staff’s preliminary assessments and the areas needing additional clarity were discussed with the industry representatives in two public meetings conducted on September 19, 2018, and October 17, 2018 (ML18268A342 and ML18309A227, respectively).
 The NRC staff informed the industry that it would use inspection results, the information discussed in the public meetings, information provided by industry as part of its efforts to address OPC vulnerabilities, the staff’s preliminary risk assessment on the impact of OPC (ML17234A631), and the functional criteria described in the November 25, 2014, NRC letter to NEI (ML15075A454) to determine whether the licensees are adequately addressing potential OPC vulnerabilities consistent with Commission direction in SRM- SECY 16-0068.

-for NRC inspectors to verify that the plants that chooseoperator manual action in lieu of automatic protective action are appropriately implementing the VII and adequately addressing the OPC design vulnerability issue.
-Section 03.02, “Information Gathering for VII Assessment (Part 2),” guidance from the TI since the information was obtained during the initial inspections and no longer required to be performed by this TI.
+Revision 1 of this TI was issued for NRC inspectors to verify that the plants that choose the risk-inform approach (operator manual action in lieu of automatic protective action) are appropriately implementing Revision 3 of the VII and adequately addressing the OPC design vulnerability issue.
+Revision 1 also deleted Section 03.02, “Information Gathering for VII Assessment (Part 2),” guidance from the TI since the information was obtained during the initial inspections and no longer required to be performed by this TI.

+Revision 2 of this TI was issued for extending the TI expiration date to accommodate the inspection schedule change in response to the National Emergency declared by the President of the United States on the public health risks of the coronavirus (COVID-19).

+The staff is issuing this revision (Rev. 3) to extend the TI expiration date supporting inspection required for restarting nuclear power reactors.

 2515/194-03 INSPECTION REQUIREMENTS AND INSPECTION GUIDANCE